How Safe is Your Website?

 Of course, government websites aren’t the only popular target for attack.
 In what has become something of a cautionary tale for both the gaming community and cybersecurity proponents alike, Sony’s PlayStation Network was crippled in 2011 by a cyber attack which cost the company $171 million dollars and left the personal data (including names, addresses, and credit card information) of 77 million account holders exposed.
 The electronics juggernaut faced massive litigation, was forced to rebrand, and continues to struggle to regain customer trust.

 The threat is real, and the stakes are high.
-With 86% of websites currently vulnerable to at least one vector of cyberattack, a smart, well-developed, and adaptable cybersecurity plan is no longer optional for businesses looking to keep their websites and customer data secure.
+With 86% of websites currently vulnerable to at least one vector of cyberattack, a smart, well-developed, and adaptable cybersecurity plan—one that includes finding a hosting provider with adequate security options—is no longer optional for businesses looking to keep their websites and customer data secure.

 Download this infographic.